The MFAH: An Architectural History

 Director: Peter C. Marzio

 After the Glassell School of Art opened in 1979, participation in art education classes grew exponentially.
-The growth of the school was mirrored in the growth of the museum’s central administration, and with this progress came the need for expanded space.
+The growth of the school was mirrored in the growth of the Museum’s central administration, and with this progress came the need for expanded space.

-MFAH director Peter C. Marzio enlisted the expertise of award-winning Houston architect Carlos Jiménez to create a new administration building with an attached space for the Junior School of the Glassell School of Art.
+Museum director Peter C. Marzio enlisted the expertise of award-winning Houston architect Carlos Jiménez to create a new administration building with an attached space for the Junior School of the Glassell School of Art.
 The 42,270-square-foot, L-shaped plan Jiménez designed for the new Administration and Junior School Building mirrors the Glassell School directly across Montrose Boulevard.
 The Junior School portion comprises two stories, with ample windows to allow northern light into the classrooms and exhibition gallery.
 The building uses the same limestone, metal, glass block, and insulated glass materials as other buildings on the MFAH campus.

 The Audrey Jones Beck Building